Disk diffusion test

 In diagnostic laboratories, the test is performed by inoculating the surface of an agar plate with bacteria isolated from a patient's infection.
 Antibiotic-containing paper disks are then applied to the agar and the plate is incubated.
 If an antibiotic stops the bacteria from growing or kills the bacteria, there will be an area around the disk where the bacteria have not grown enough to be visible.
 This is called a zone of inhibition.
 The susceptibility of the bacterial isolate to each antibiotic can then be semi-quantified by comparing the size of these zones of inhibition to databases of information on known antibiotic-susceptible, moderately susceptible and resistant bacteria.
 In this way, it is possible to identify the most appropriate antibiotic for treating a patient's infection.
-Although the disk diffusion test cannot be used to differentiate bacteriostatic and bactericidal activity, it is less cumbersome than other susceptibility test methods such as broth dilution.
+Although the disk diffusion test cannot be used to differentiate bacteriostatic and bactericidal activity, it is less cumbersome than other susceptibility testing methods such as broth dilution.

 In drug discovery labs, the disk diffusion test is performed slightly differently than in diagnostic labs.
 In this setting, it is not the bacterial strain that must be characterized, but a test extract (e.g. a plant or microbial extract).
 The agar plate is therefore inoculated with a bacterial strain of known phenotype (often an ATCC or NCTC strain), and disks containing the test extract are applied to the surface (see below).
 Zone of inhibition sizes cannot be used as a semi-quantitative measure of antibacterial potency because different extracts contain molecules with different diffusion characteristics (different molecular sizes, hydrophilicities etc.).
 Zone of inhibition sizes can be used for the purpose of dereplication though.
 This is achieved by testing each extract against paired strains of bacteria (e.g. streptomycin-susceptible and -resistant strains to identify streptomycin-containing extracts).
 Paired strains (e.g. wild type and target overexpressing strains) can also be used to identify antibacterial mechanism of action.